rcmdnk/homebrew-file/README.md

     ### If you want to install them with Cask, remove comments.
     #cask install keyremap4macbook # /Applications/KeyRemap4MacBook.app

+    ### Apps not installed by Cask, but installed in /Applications/Utilities:
+    ### If you want to install them with Cask, remove comments.

     ### Apps not installed by Cask, but installed in ~/Applications.
     ### If you want to install them with Cask, remove comments.
     #cask install copy.rb # ~/Applications/Copy.app